 On March 11, 2020 COVID-19 was declared a pandemic by the World Health Organization.
 This has resulted in significant economic uncertainty and financial markets have experienced significant volatility in response to the developing COVID-19 pandemic.
-The impact of COVID-19 on the College, including the remote delivery of certain programming and various effects on funding availability, are reflected in the financial statements for the year ended March 31, 2020.
-While operations of the College have not been significantly impacted by the pandemic, the situation is dynamic and the ultimate duration and magnitude of the potential impact on future results is currently undeterminable.
+The impact of COVID-19 on the College, including the remote delivery of certain programming and various effects on funding availability, are reflected in the financial statements for the years ended March 31, 2021 and 2020.
+The College continues to provide services via virtual and social distances learning, the situation is dynamic and the ultimate duration and magnitude of the potential impact on future results is currently undeterminable.